 Consideration for Noise TSI Working Party

 TSI Noise representatives should request the Agency to assure itself and us that these third countries are able to comply with the revised TSI Noise.

+Finally, CER explained that there is a harmonised solution to be found when a loud wagon is to be operated on a quieter route (speed reduction, fine, etc.).

 Specific cases